 Weight lifting makes the body stronger, but it also puts extra stress on the bones, muscles, and joints, causing them to adapt.
 This extra strain, however, can also misalign the spine and pinch the nerves.

 Chiropractic care for weightlifters involves making adjustments so that the spine is put back into its natural, proper position.
 This allows the muscles to reach their maximum potential.
-Taking protein supplements/powders by trusted manufacturers such as MyProtein can also help your muscles reach their max potential.
+Taking protein supplements/powders from trusted manufacturers can also help your muscles reach their max potential.

 To relieve the stress that occurs from weightlifting and release the subluxations, chiropractic care is a necessity.
 Regular visits will prevent injuries, help injuries you already have to heal more quickly, and allow you to progress further with your training.